Figma vs InVision for UX Designers 2026: Honest Comparison

 Invision

-InVision had some tough years — layoffs, strategic pivots, and a genuine identity crisis when Figma ate its lunch on core prototyping.
-But by 2026, InVision has carved out a more focused niche around enterprise workflows, specifically Freehand (collaborative whiteboarding) and Design System Manager (DSM).
-It's not trying to be Figma anymore, and honestly?
-That's probably the right call — though it took them about three years longer to accept that reality than you'd hope.
+InVision had a rough few years — there were layoffs, pivots, and a genuine existential crisis when Figma ate its lunch on core prototyping.
+But by 2026, InVision has carved out a more focused identity around enterprise design workflows, specifically Freehand (collaborative whiteboarding) and Design System Manager (DSM).
+It's not trying to be Figma anymore.
+Honestly?
+That's probably the right call — and I'd argue it took them about three years longer to accept that reality than it should have.

 Key Features